kgquan/stockwatcher/README.rst

 Stock Watcher
 =============

 A Django application that lists stock information for you to use.
+This information is pulled from the IEX trading API.

 Requirements
 ------------